lwandile9/Codelify/README.md

-# Codlify Company Portfolio & Blog Website
+# Codelify Company Portfolio & Blog Website

 Welcome to the Codelify Company Portfolio & Blog Website repository!
 This project showcases Code Heads's work and provides a blog for insights and tutorials, establishing a professional online presence.